Aris-Capstone/Capstone_Frontend/README.md

 This is a React application.

-To run the App Locally
+To run the App Locally-
-	1. Clone the repository:
+Clone the repository:
 xx

-	2. Navigate into the project directory: cd capstone
+Navigate into the project directory: cd capstone

-	3. Install dependencies:
+Install dependencies:
 npm install

-	4. Start the development server: npm start
+Start the development server:
+npm start

-	5. Open your browser and visit http://localhost:3000 to view the app.
+Open your browser and visit http://localhost:3000 to view the app.